OCA/partner-contact/partner_external_map/README.rst

 =============

-If you want to create additionnal map websites, go to the menu *Sales > Configuration > Address Book > Localization > Map Websites*.
-You are invited to send the configuration information of your additionnal map websites to the author of the module, so that the module can be updated with more pre-configured map websites.
+If you want to create additionnal map websites, go to the menu *Settings > Technical > Map Websites > Map Websites*.
+You are invited to send the configuration information of your additionnal map websites to one of the authors of the module, so that the module can be updated with more pre-configured map websites.

 Usage